ballerina-platform/blog/docs/posts/ballerina-meets-hasura.md

 ![Browser Show](images/figure_3.6.png)
 *Figure 6*

 That’s it!
 It was a very pleasant experience from the beginning of the project to deploying it.
 You do not have to worry about your infra, tools and technologies to drive your CI/CD requirements as Hasura takes care of these things in a seamless manner.
-All I’ve to do to release a new app is change the source code, do a git commit and push.
+All I’ve to do to release a new app is change the source code, do a git commit, and push.
 This automatically builds and deploys the new app instantly.

 Underneath, Hasura uses Docker & Kubernetes to make this magic work.
 So if you want more fine grained control, you can go ahead and edit the Docker/Kubernetes related configuration files in your repo for extended functionality.
 For example, the [QuickStart](https://hasura.io/hub/projects/hasura/hello-ballerina/adding-dependencies) contains instructions to add system and Ballerina related dependencies to your application.